Crocheted Granny Square Blanket

 Click here to pin this project onto your Pinterest board.
 Thank you!

-For my blanket, I made 180 basic granny squares in 6 different color combinations.
+For my blanket, I made blocks following my Basic Granny Square Pattern.
 Each granny square measures about 3 to 3.5 inches in size.
-When joined this makes quite a large blanket indeed!

 Granny Square Blanket Pattern